 When you write a review of your child’s school, you’re offering other parents something that just looking at the numbers can’t provide — your personal experience as a member of that community.
-So consider taking a moment to write a review of your child’s school.
-Here are a few guidelines about what’s helpful (and what’s not as helpful) to get you started.
+And because it’s so powerful, it’s important to pause and think about how to make the review as useful as possible.

-If you had an unsatisfactory experience communicating with the school over an issue, that can be helpful for other parents to know.
-But your first step when there’s a problem should always be to go to your child’s teacher or principal to try to resolve the problem.
+If you’ve had a bad experience with a school, it can be helpful for other parents to know.
+But your first step should always be to go to your child’s teacher or principal to try to resolve the problem.
 Finally, be patient.
 We have real human moderators who care about sharing your perspective.
 For this reason, it sometimes takes reviews a little extra time to show up on the site.